-The Notes have not been and will not be registered under the U.S. Securities Act of 1933, as amended (the "Securities Act"), or with any securities
+The Notes have not been and will not be registered under the U.S. Securities Act of 1933, as amended (the "Securities Act"), or with any securities regulatory authority of any state or other jurisdiction of the United States.

 The Notes of each Series will be in either bearer form, with or without interest coupons attached.
-Bearer Notes will be issued only outside the United States to non-U.S. persons in reliance on the exemption from registration provided by Regulation S under the Securities Act ("Regulation S") and Registered Notes may be issued both outside the United States to non-U.S. persons in reliance on the exemption from registration provided by Regulation S and within the United States or to U.S. persons in private transactions (i) to "qualified institutional buyers" within the meaning of Rule 144A under the Securities Act ("QIBs") or (ii) to "accredited investors" (as defined in Rule 501(a)(1), (2), (3) or (7) under the Securities Act) that are institutional Notes are subject to U.S. tax law requirements.
+Bearer Notes will be issued only outside the United States to non-U.S. persons in reliance on the exemption from registration provided by Regulation S under the Securities Act ("Regulation S") and Registered Notes may be issued both outside the United States to non-U.S. persons in reliance on the exemption from registration provided by Regulation S and within the United States or to U.S. persons in private transactions (i) to "qualified institutional buyers" within the meaning of Rule 144A under the Securities Act) that are institutions ("Institutional Accredited Investors") who agree to purchase the Notes for their own account and not with a view to the distribution thereof.
+Bearer Notes are subject to U.S. tax law requirements.
 Subject to certain exceptions, the Notes may not be offered or sold, or in the case of Bearer Notes are subject to U.S. tax law requirements.
-Subject to certain exceptions, the Notes may not be offered or sold, or in the case of Bearer Notes delivered, in the United States or its possessions or to, or for the benefit of, U.S. persons (as defined in Regulation S under the Securities Act or, in the case of Bearer Notes, the United States or its possessions or to, or for the benefit of, U.S. persons (as defined in Regulation S under the Securities Act or, in the case of Bearer Notes, the United States or its possessions or to, or for the benefit of, U.S. persons (as defined in Regulation S under the Securities Act or, in the case of Bearer Notes, the United States or its possessions or to, or for the benefit of, U.S. persons (as defined in Regulation S under the Securities Act or, in the case of Bearer Notes, the United States or its possessions or to, or for the benefit of, U.S. persons (as defined in Restrictions").
+Subject to certain exceptions, the Notes may not be offered or sold, or in the case of Bearer Notes are subject to U.S. tax law requirements.
+Subject to certain exceptions, the Notes may not be offered or sold, or in the case of Bearer Notes are subject to U.S. tax law requirements.
+Subject to Code of 1986, as amended).
+See "Form of the Notes" for more description of the manner in which Notes will be issued.
+Notes are subject to certain restrictions on transfer.
+See "Subscription and Sale and Transfer and Selling Restrictions".